Homeomorphisms group of normed vector space: Conjugacy problems and the Koopman operator: A functional framework on the homeomorphisms group

 by using (S) and labeling still by $M_K$ the greater constant.

-Now from the continuity of $r$ at $0$ and $r(0)=0$ if and only if $x=0$, we deduce that the sequences $\{f_n\}$ and $\{f_n^{-1}\}$ converge uniformly on each compact towards respectively a map $f:F\rightarrow F$ and a map $g:F\rightarrow F$.
+Recall from assumptions made on the function $r$ in subsection \ref{Sec_prellim1}, that the continuity of $r$ holds at $0$ and that $r(x)=0$ if and only if $x=0$.
+From that, we deduce that the sequences $\{f_n\}$ and $\{f_n^{-1}\}$ converge uniformly on each compact {\mk subset of F} towards respectively a map $f:F\rightarrow F$ and a map $g:F\rightarrow F$.
 Note that by choosing appropriately a family of compact subsets of $F$, covering $F$, we get furthermore that $f$ and $g$ can be chosen continuous on $F$.\\